 Phosphorus [P] availability to crop plants is importent for their optimum performance.
 Phosphorus-solubilizing microbes increase the P that is available to plants by secreting acids that release P from the soil to make it plantavailable.
 Such additives/amendments that will increase soil P availability to and uptake by plants could reduce the amount of P fertilizer that is applied.
-An example product is INvigorate from AMVAC.
+Some of the products that are available are: Biorise from Bayer